telent/nixwrt/README.md

 own (details later).
 If you write your own and then send pull requests, you will have helped fulfill the prophecy.

+## Some examples

+Complete examples (some more functional than others) are to be found in the `examples` directory

 # How to build it